Cherricott/Bigdata/README.md

 # Bigdata

 Big data project for class 161703

-# Note:

-Currenty handle only 7 columns and 6 months of data for ease of testing:

-    spark.sql("""
-    CREATE TABLE IF NOT EXISTS local.flight_stream.realtime_flights ( FL_DATE DATE,
-        OP_UNIQUE_CARRIER STRING,
-        ORIGIN STRING,
-        DEST STRING,
-        DEP_DELAY DOUBLE,
-        ARR_DELAY DOUBLE,
-        CANCELLED DOUBLE
-    )
-    USING ICEBERG
-    """)

-# Turn off your firewall and any VPNs
+## Note: Turn off your firewall and any VPNs.

-# Initial setup
+# Initial Setup

-To run on K8s, first run this commmand:
+## Make scripts executable:

+    chmod +x *.sh

+## CRITICAL: Prepare Local Storage We must create the data folders manually with open permissions before starting.
+This prevents "Permission Denied" errors if the folders were previously owned by Root.

+    # 1. Create the directories
+    mkdir -p ./hadoop_data/namenode/namenode-metadata
+    mkdir -p ./hadoop_data/namenode/datanode-data

+    # 2. Grant open access (Fixes the "Root Lock" issue)
+    chmod -R 777 ./hadoop_data

+## Setup Registry:

     ./setup-registry.sh

-Then :
+## Build & Push Images:

     docker build -t localhost:5001/spark-iceberg-app:latest .
     docker push localhost:5001/spark-iceberg-app:latest

-And:
+## Start storage:

     kubectl apply -f 01-storage.yaml

-    kubectl apply -f 02-infra.yaml
+## Start the Infrastructure: We use a specialized script that formats the NameNode and ensures the DataNode connects correctly without crashing.

+    ./setup_infra.sh

+## Start Spark Cluster:

     kubectl apply -f 03-spark-cluster.yaml

+Wait 60 Seconds, then you can continue.

-# Upload Raw Data, Batch Ingestion and Batch analysis
+# Upload Raw Data, Batch Ingestion and Batch Analysis

 Goal: Move CSVs into the distributed file system.
 You only need to run this once.
+The data will persist on your hard drive even if you stop the cluster.

     ./start_batch.sh

-Note: currently  works for small ammount of data

-Currently batch analysis do:

-    Action: It runs complex aggregations that would be too slow to run live on a dashboard.
+What this does:

+    Ingestion: Uploads local CSV data to HDFS and creates Iceberg tables.

-        Airline Performance: Calculates the average delay and cancellation rate for every airline in the .csv files.
+    Airline Performance: Calculates the average delay and cancellation rate for every airline.

-        Route Quality: Calculates the average delay for every Route (Origin → Dest), filtering out rare routes with fewer than 50 flights.
+    Route Quality: Calculates average delay for every Route (Origin → Dest).

 # Real-Time Streaming (Kafka → Iceberg)

 This requires two terminals.

 Terminal 1 (The Producer - Simulated Planes):

+    ./start_streaming.sh

+(Leave this running).

+Terminal 2 (The Consumer - Spark Streaming):

     ./start_producer.sh

 (Leave this running.
 It creates the topic and sends data).

-Terminal 2 (The Consumer - Spark Streaming):

-    ./start_streaming.sh

-(Leave this running).

-# Dashboard:
+Dashboard

-Open a third terminal to run:
+# Open a third terminal to run the Dashboard:

 Terminal 3 (The Dashboard):

     ./start_dashboard.sh

-Currently show:
+Tabs:

-    Tab 1: Real-Time Speed Layer (The "Now")
+    Real-Time Speed Layer (The "Now"):

-        Source: Reads local.flight_stream.realtime_flights.

-        Behavior: It refreshes every 2 seconds.
+        Refreshes every 10 seconds.

-        Visuals:

-            Total Counter: Ticks up live as your Producer generates fake flights.

-            Live Bar Chart: Shows which airline is suffering delays right this second.

-            Raw Feed: Shows the last 10 flights that entered the system.
+        Shows live flight counters and delay spikes.

-    Tab 2: Historical Batch Layer (The "Past")
+    Historical Batch Layer (The "Past"):

-        Source: Reads the Gold tables (airline_stats & route_stats) created by the batch script above.
+        Reads the "Gold" tables created by the batch script.

-        Behavior: It caches this data (loads it once) because history doesn't change every second.

-        Visuals:

-            "All-Time" Worst Airlines: Based on 7 years of data.
+        Shows "All-Time" worst airlines and routes based on historical data.

-            "Most Cancelled" Airlines: Who cancels the most flights historically?

-            "Worst Routes": A list of the specific flight paths (e.g., JFK to LAX) that are chronically late.

-# STOP CUSTER
+# STOP CLUSTER (Safe Pause)

+To stop the cluster without losing your data:

-Make sure to do Ctrl + C in all open terminal then
+Ctrl + C in all open terminals.

-First run:
+Run the stop script (Saves HDFS state to disk):

     ./stop_all.sh

-Then
+Stop the containers:

     docker stop $(docker ps -q --filter name=bigdata-cluster)

-# START CLUSTER

-First run:
+## To Resume:

     docker start $(docker ps -a -q --filter name=bigdata-cluster)

-Then you can run the producer, streaming and dashboard

-# Factory reset:

-Make sure to do Ctrl + C in all open terminal then
+Wait 60 seconds, then run the dashboard/streaming scripts again.

+# FACTORY RESET (Nuclear Option)

+Use this to wipe everything clean.
+After running this, go back to Step 1 (Initial Setup) to start over.

+Kill Background Processes:

     ./stop_all.sh

-    # 1. Destroy the Kubernetes Cluster (Wipes all Pods, PVCs, and HDFS data)
+Destroy the Cluster & Registry:

     kind delete cluster --name bigdata-cluster

-    # 2. Kill the local Docker Registry (Wipes the stored images)
     docker rm -f kind-registry

-    # 3. Clean the Docker Network (Wipes the bridge between Registry and Kind)
     docker network prune -f

-    # 4. Deep clean Docker cache (Optional: Wipes downloaded layers/images)
+Wipe Local Data: We delete the folder completely.
+The "Initial Setup" section above will handle recreating it correctly.

+    sudo rm -rf ./hadoop_data

+Clean Docker Cache:

     docker system prune -a --volumes -f